 Kids: the island chef can cook customised meals, kids can have noodles or rice with fish or vegetables.
 You can also take away and eat by the nearby beach (benches available).

 I accidentally stumbled upon this little shack while visiting the adjacent farmer’s market.
-The owner, Speedo (photo), is a friendly local chef that owns and cooks in the best spot of Soufriere, overlooking the ocean.
+The owner, Speedo (photo), is a friendly local chef who owns and cooks in the best spot of Soufriere, overlooking the ocean.
 He’s also located just behind and attached to the farmer’s food market, where he sources his vegetables fresh daily.
 Great spot and a passionate cook!
 The kitchen is very organised and looked very clean indeed.
 There are a few tables too, not something fancy just old school collapsible tables with plastic chairs.
 Speedo does not offer a specific menu (as you can see in the photo) but this is the whole idea behind his shack, the customer gets a customised meal from the chef depending on their needs.
 Fancy fish or just vegan?
 Want it spicy or mild?
 Are you looking for carb-loading to climb the pitons?
 Whatever the requirement, the chef will prepare a plate to match it.
 The food is fresh, made to order, and reasonably priced (don't forget to ask the price before ordering) and the place is so beautifully located.
 Great vibes and so authentically Caribbean!

 9. Mama Tilly’s

-What must have started as a shack, has now evolved into a quite famous grill tavern on the island.
-Mama Tilly’s is a local off-the-beaten-track food spot in Laborie, a fishing village close to the airport, or 30 min drive from Soufriere.
-Laborie is built around a fantastic tropical beach (photo below), nice to visit and relax yet a bit of hit and miss for swimming as it’s often being battered by the Southern winds.
-Mama Tilly’s small tavern has 4-5 squeezed tables and mama is running the place herself.
+Laborie is built around a lush tropical beach, nice to visit and relax yet a bit of hit and miss for swimming as it’s often being battered by the Southern winds.
+Mama Tilly’s small tavern has 4-5 squeezed tables and Mama is running the place herself.
 She's serving mostly locals and a few foodie tourists making their way to Laborie just for her food, as there’s not much to do in this village really.
 If you are looking for THE authentic St Lucian food experience away from the tourist crowds, this is your place.
 I suggest getting there early for lunch, her speciality lobster flies away fast.
-But even if you’re late, there’s certainly something delicious waiting for you like Caribbean style bbq chicken, pork chops and locally caught fish, all cooked to perfection and served with whatever sides are on the day’s menu: plantain, rice or noodles, fried breadfruit, potatoes or salad and zingy mama sauces.
+But even if you’re late, there’s certainly something delicious waiting for you like Caribbean style bbq chicken, pork chops and local freshly caught fish and lobsters, all cooked to perfection and served with whatever sides are on the day’s menu: plantain, rice or noodles, fried breadfruit, potatoes or salad and zingy mama sauces.

 Conclusion

 The Caribbean is magic although can be very expensive.
-Saint Lucia is definitely a paradise on earth with its lush rainforests but also trending to get a place in the world food scene.
+Saint Lucia is a paradise on earth with its lush rainforests but also trending to get a place in the world food scene.
 If not there, definitely in your heart.
 I know some will have not many days to visit all these places and inevitably will have to make a choice (depending on budget or location) so here are my top recommendations for those cases:

-North: I genuinely think that if I was to choose a few places that I would come back for, this would be definitely the Duke's Place at Gros Islet not just for the fantastic barbequed street food but for the jump-up Friday night party and the rum punches.
+If you stay at North: I genuinely think that if I was to choose a few places that I would come back for, this would be definitely the Duke's Place at Gros Islet not just for the fantastic barbequed street food but for the jump-up Friday night party and the rum punches.
 I would definitely not miss The Pink Plantation (perhaps combined with a visit/day trip to Castries), it is by far the best place to eat and immerse into nature in the north of the island.
 For those looking to combine a day trip for a swim in the sea and a beach restaurant with lobster and fresh fish, The Naked Fisherman is the place to be.

 Get a SIM with Mobile Data for Saint Lucia